You can now pay for your trip by tapping a digital version of the PRESTO card in Google Wallet, on an Android smartphone or smartwatch.

 Frequently Asked Questions

 The new PRESTO card is pre-set as an adult.
-To change your fare type (Child, Youth or Senior rate), your card must be modified from Adult.
-Visit any of the Customer Service Outlets and provide proof of your birthdate.
-HSR Child and Youth fares are the same rate.
-A Child is considered to be anyone 5 to 12 years old and a Youth is 13 to 19 years old.
-You must change your card from Child to Youth when you reach 13 years old or it will default to Adult.
-Please be aware that at any time, HSR Operators can ask for ID to prove that you are entitled to use this reduced fare.
+To change your fare type to child, youth or senior, your card must be modified.
+Visit any customer service outlet and provide proof of your birthdate.
+The child fare is available for children ages 6-12 years old.
+The youth fare is available for youth ages 13-19.
+You must change your card from child to youth when you reach 13 years old or it will default back to adult.
+Children ages 0-5 years old always ride free and do not need a PRESTO card.
+At any time, HSR Operators may ask for ID for youth or seniors to prove that you are entitled to use this reduced fare.

 To avoid overdraft, check out the auto-load features that PRESTO offers online.
 You can set up your PRESTO card so your e-purse is always replenished.
 All monthly passes have an auto-renew feature.
 Auto-load and auto-renew features can only be used on registered cards.